The Ultimate Guide To Eating In Sayulita 2022

-I come for the burgers, my favorite in town, but the quesadillas and tacos are amazing as well.
+I come for the burgers, probably my favorite in town, but the quesadillas and tacos are good choices as well.
 Vegetarians love their hibiscus and zucchini options for the quesadilla and burgers – and I’m a fan too.
 They also serve kombucha and the agua fresca is always tasty.
 Scroll down to read more about what makes their burger so good.

 4. Barracuda.
-This is one of the nicest place to eat in Sayulita right in the heart of Delfines (the Main Street heading to the bitch).
+This is one of the nicest place to eat in Sayulita right on Calle Delfines (the Main Street heading to the beach).
 They serve up the some of the best seafood of any restaurants in the area.

 If you only had one meal in Sayulita, this is where I would send you.